Sahbahh/Pacman/3- Reinforcement/README.md

 **Introduction:**<br />
-In this project, your Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
-You will build general search algorithms and apply them to Pacman scenarios.
+In this project, you will implement value iteration and Q-learning.
+You will test your agents first on Gridworld, then apply them to a simulated robot controller (Crawler) and Pacman.